Tbilisi International Airport: General

 Tbilisi Airport is home to Georgian flag carrier Georgian Airways and MyWay Airlines, which was founded in 2017.
 The airport is served by approximately 30 airlines, mainly from Europe, the Middle East, and Central Asia serving roughly 30 destinations out of Tbilisi.
 Due to the increasing popularity of Georgia and the city of Tbilisi as a tourist destination, the number of travelers grew since 2010 from 1 million to almost 4 million until the outbreak of the coronavirus pandemic.
 The airspace of Georgia was closed for most of 2020 with the exception of government-mandated expatriation flights, but regular international air traffic resumed as of February 2021.

-Following a political row in June 2019, Russia banned flights to and from Georgia starting July 8, 2019.
+Following a political row in June 2019, Russia banned flights to and from Georgia starting 8 July 2019.
 Georgian Airways from Tbilisi to Moscow-Vnukovo have since been operated by Aircompany Armenia through Yerevan.
 The ban was still in effect at the end of 2021.
 The Kremlin has also banned all Russian airlines from flying to Georgia.
 A similar ban was in effect during 2006–2008.

 The George W. Bush Avenue (Kakheti Highway) leads from the airport to the center of Tbilisi.
-A train service is available as well, opposite the exit of the airport building.
-The train leaves twice a day from the modernist station that opened in 2007.